YottaDB/YDBDoc/AdminOpsGuide/gde.rst

 The SEGMENTS section contains mappings for segments.
 A segment defines file-related database storage characteristics.
 A segment must map to a single file.
 A segment can be mapped by only one region.

-YottaDB uses a segment to define a physical file and access method for the database stored in that file.
+YottaDB uses a segment to define a physical file and an access method for the database stored in that file.

 A segment-name: